Email this link to a friend.

 Whether pus cells are present or not:

 While a few white blood cells in the semen is normal, many pus cells suggest the presence of seminal infection.
-Many labs will mis-report round cells seen in the semen as being pus cells and doctors will then try to treat this "infection" with antibiotics !
+Many labs will misreport round cells seen in the semen as being pus cells and doctors will then try to treat this "infection" with antibiotics!
+While a few white blood cells in the semen is normal, many pus cells suggests the presence of seminal infection.
+Unfortunately, many labs cannot differentiate between sperm precursor cells ( which are normally found in the semen) and pus cells.
+This often means that men are overtreated with antibiotics for a "sperm infection" which does not really exist !

 Some labs use a computer to do the semen analysis.
-This is called CASA, (computer assisted semen analysis).
-While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardised, and vary from lab to lab.
+This is called CASA, (computer-assisted semen analysis).
+While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardized, and vary from lab to lab.

 Overtreating a semen analysis report